ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

 So what is the downside of this approach?

 If you create an effect outside of a Svelte component, you might run into an effect orphan error in the constructor:

 ```ts:timeline.ts
 export const tl = new Timeline(...) // ⚠️ effect orphan
 ```

-The reason this happens is because effects need to be inside a parent root effect.
-This is how Svelte keeps track of every effect and knows what to cleanup when the component is removed from the DOM.
+The reason this happens is because effects need to be created inside a parent root effect.
+This is how Svelte keeps track of effects, and runs the cleanup when the component is removed from the DOM.

-There's an advanced [$effect.root](https://svelte.dev/docs/svelte/$effect#$effect.root) rune you can use and provide a manual cleanup, but **I'm only telling you this if you encounter it because you should never have to use it.**

-Not only that, but we're not doing any cleanup for the event either!
+Previously, we learned that you can use the `$effect.root` rune and why you should avoid using it.

-Alright, so how can we improve this?
-It makes more sense to create the effect when we read the value.
-This creates another problem, because we're creating an effect each time we read the value:
+We also learned how it makes more sense to create the effect when we read the value, but then we're creating an effect each time we read the value:

 ```ts:example
 // ...